 That deeper review included running a battery of scans to measure each data recovery tool’s usability and efficiency.
 Specifically, we looked at:

-- Can the tool could recover test files we created and deleted?
+- Can the tool recover test files we created and deleted?

-- Can the tool could recover a partition we created and deleted?
+- Can the tool recover a partition we created and deleted?

 - How long do quick and deep scans take?

 - How much can the process be customized (like scanning for specific filetypes)?